Simulation-Decomposition/simdec-python/README.md

 If you use SimDec in your research we would appreciate a citation to the following publications:

-- Kozlova, M., & Yeomans, J. S. (2022).
-Monte Carlo Enhancement via Simulation Decomposition: A “Must-Have” Inclusion for Many Disciplines. _INFORMS Transactions on Education, 22_(3), 147-159.
-[Available here](https://pubsonline.informs.org/doi/10.1287/ited.2019.0240).
 - Kozlova, M., Moss, R. J., Yeomans, J. S., & Caers, J. (2024).
 Uncovering Heterogeneous Effects in Computational Models for Sustainable Decision-making. _Environmental Modelling & Software_, 171, 105898. [https://doi.org/10.1016/j.envsoft.2023.105898](https://doi.org/10.1016/j.envsoft.2023.105898)
-- Kozlova, M., Moss, R. J., Roy, P., Alam, A., & Yeomans, J. S. (forthcoming).
+- Kozlova, M., Moss, R. J., Roy, P., Alam, A., & Yeomans, J. S. (2024).
 SimDec algorithm and guidelines for its usage and interpretation.
 In M. Kozlova & J. S. Yeomans (Eds.), _Sensitivity Analysis for Business, Technology, and Policymaking.
 Made Easy with Simulation Decomposition_.
 Routledge.
+[Available here](https://doi.org/10.4324/9781003453789-3).